 Estimated Reading Time: 6 minutes

 In researching cell signal solutions, you may find “dB” and “dBm” used to describe the power of signal amplifier systems.
-Both are terms used to express cellular signal strength.
+Both are terms that express cellular signal strength.
 But what do those terms mean?

 Here’s a closer look at decibels (dB) and decibel milliwatts (dBm) and how they measure cellular signal strength.